petercz1/video_reformatter/README.md

 1. create a settings object
 2. create a getfiles object and inject the settings object
 3. iterate through the files
-4. and send each file to a processvideo object along with a settings object
+4. send each file to a processvideo object along with a settings object

 ## version history